What are the most exciting upcoming IPOs 2023 and beyond?

 The platform bills patrons — those who subscribe to creator content — monthly.
 The monthly subscription model helps maintain a predictable income stream to support the creator’s work.

-Patreon has not raised private capital since raising $155 million in April 2021.
+Patreon last raised $155 million in private capital in April 2021.

 Read more about the Patreon IPO.